gboone/notalone/schools/index.md

 </div>
 </div>

-## Resources for Institutions of Higher Education Only
+## Resources for Institutions of Higher Education
 <div class="section-context">
 ### Understanding FERPA, the Clery Act, and Title IX